Internet Explorer 9

 Internet Explorer 9 or IE9 (officially Windows Internet Explorer 9) is the ninth major version of the Internet Explorer web browser for Windows.
-It was released by Microsoft on March 14, 2011, as the successor to Internet Explorer 8.
+It was released by Microsoft on March 14, 2011 as the successor to Internet Explorer 8, at which time its supported operating systems were Windows 7 (and its server counterpart Windows Server 2008 R2), and Windows Vista SP2 (and its server counterpart, Windows Server 2008 SP2) with the Platform Update.
 Microsoft released Internet Explorer 9 as a major out-of-band version that was not tied to the release schedule of any particular version of Windows, unlike previous versions.
 It is the first version of Internet Explorer not to be bundled with a Windows operating system, although some OEMs have installed it with Windows on their PCs.
-It was the last version to be called Windows Internet Explorer.
-The software was rebranded simply as Internet Explorer starting with the release of Internet Explorer 10.
+Additionally, it is the first version of Internet Explorer to remove Itanium processor support.